pwhitter1/cs-swapping-implementations-lab-codeU/README.md

 ## Instructions

 *   Set up your development environment.
 For this Track you will need to be able to compile and run Java code.
-We developed the examples using the using Java SE Development Kit 7.
+We developed the examples using the Java SE Development Kit 7.
 If you are using a more recent version, everything should still work.
 If you are using an older version, you might find some incompatibilities.

     We recommend using an IDE like Eclipse that provides syntax-checking, auto-completion, and source code refactoring.
 These features help you avoid errors or find them quicky.
 However, if you are preparing for a technical interview, remember that you will not have these tools during the interview, so you might also want to practice writing code without them.